lcn-kul/sentencefmricomparison/README.md

 ### Analyses

-The key parts of the analyses can be replicated using the following CLI commands (note that some steps might require previously preprocessed data):
+The key parts of the analyses can be replicated using the following CLI commands.
+Note that some steps might require previously preprocessed data, and you might need to switch to the right directory first `cd src/sentencefmricomparison`.
 - **RSA**
   ```shell
     $ python3 cli.py perform-rsa